BarbaraV/gridlod-nonlinear-helmholtz/README.md

 ```
 echo $PWD/gridlod/ > $(python -c 'from distutils.sysconfig import get_python_lib; print(get_python_lib())')/gridlod.pth
 ```
 Now you can use every file from the submodule in the virtualenv.
 Install all the required python packages for gridlod.

 ## Reproduction of experiments

 To run the experiments that are presented in the paper, execute either

 ```
-python run_exp
+python run_exp1.py
 ```
-for the experiments of Section 4.1 (produces Figures .... and prints the mentioned percentages on screen)
+for the experiments of Section 4.1 (produces Figures 4.1 and 4.2 and prints the mentioned percentages on screen)

 or

 ```
-python run_exp
+python run_exp2.py
 ```
-for the experiments of Section 4.1 (produces Figures .... and prints the mentioned percentages on screen)
+for the experiments of Section 4.2 (produces Figures 4.3 and 4.4 and prints the mentioned percentages on screen)

-If you only want to see the results, you just have to run
+If you only want to see the error plots, you just have to run

 ```
-python plot.py --Figure-xy
+python plot.py
 ```
-with xy = for Figure ..., xy = for Figure ...
-All data from the experiments are available and stored in the repository.
+All data from the experiments are available and stored in the repository as .mat-files.

 ## Note